 Villa Pisani in Vescovana

-The villa was built in the first half of the'500 on commission of the Cardinal Francesco Pisani, Bishop of Padua, to make it the administrative seat of the landed properties acquired by the family in the 1478 in Lower Padua.
+The villa was built in the first half of the 500s by order of Cardinal Francesco Pisani, Bishop of Padua, to make it the administrative seat of the land properties acquired by the family in 1478 in the Lower Paduan area.

-Following the transfer of the economic-financial interests of the family, the Venetian noble commissioned Andrea Palladio and to the majors architects e painters of time the construction and decoration of numerous city e palaces in the area, including the Palace of Montagnana and Monselice.
+Following the shift in the family's economic and financial interests, the Venetian nobleman commissioned Andrea Palladio and the major architects and painters of the time to build and decorate numerous villas and palaces in the area, including the Palazzo di Montagnana and that of Monselice.

 The history of Villa Pisani

-Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua Countess Evelyn van Millingen Pisani they are the absolute protagonists of the history of Villa Pisani of Vescovana: from ancient Medieval Court with the first noble Countess of Ravensburg and Saxony, sumptuous Renaissance palace with the Pisani family of Santo Stefano, until wonderful oasis of nature, with the creation, around the palace, of an extraordinary one eclectic garden it's a park romantic of English style; refined cultural living room cosmopolitan nineteenth with Evelina Pisani, wife of the last Lord of vescovana, Almorò III, which puts an end to the Pisan dynasty.
+Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua, Countess Evelyn van Millingen Pisani are the absolute protagonists of the history of Villa Pisani di Vescovana: from an ancient medieval court with the first noble Countess of Ravensburg and Saxony, to sumptuous Renaissance palace with the Pisani family of Santo Stefano, up to a wonderful oasis of nature, with the creation, around the palace, of an extraordinary eclectic garden and a romantic English-style park; refined nineteenth-century cosmopolitan cultural salon with Evelina Pisani, wife of the last Lord of Vescovana, Almorò III, who puts an end to the Pisan dynasty.

-It was in the first half of the '500 that the Cardinal Francesco Pisani the construction of Villa Pisani began, on the ancient one Medieval fortress of Este and, at the same time, commissioned to Andrea Palladio il Palazzo Pisani of Montagnana and the Palazzetto Pisani of Monselice.
+It was in the first half of the sixteenth century that Cardinal Francesco Pisani began the construction of Villa Pisani, on the ancient medieval Estense fortress and, at the same time, commissioned Andrea Palladio to the Pisani Palace of Montagnana and the Pisani Palazzetto of Monselice.

-From this splendid mansion, from 1478 up to 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from Republic of Venice, he governed his enormous feud in dry land.
+From this splendid residence, starting from the 1478 up to the 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from the Republic of Venice, ruled his enormous feud in dry land.

-Naturally, as it was in the family tradition, the villa was sumptuously frescoed da Paolo Veronese, Gian Battista Zelotti e Dario Varotari.
+Of course, as it was in the family tradition, the villa was sumptuously frescoed by Paolo Veronese, Gian Battista Zelotti and Dario Varotari.

-Evelina, born in Constantinople from an English father of Flemish origin, he lived for a long time in Turkey and England; in 1852, arrived in Venice, conquered with the charm of its beauty and its vast culture, the Count Pisani.
+Evelina, born in Constantinople as an English father of Flemish origin, lived for a long time in Turkey and England; in the 1852, arrived in Venice, conquered with the charm of its beauty and its vast culture, the Count Pisani.